 - Carefully transfer some of the boiling water from the saucepan to the coffee grounds.
 You don’t want to dump the full quantity of water here, only enough to saturate the coffee grounds.

-- Once you’ve done that, add six more ounces of water for each serving of coffee you’re making.
+- Once you’ve done that, add six more ounces of hot water for each serving of coffee you’re making.

 - Take a large spoon and flip it curved side down.
 Press down on the wet coffee grounds to flatten them against the bottom of the deep bowl.

 - Continue pressing while you simultaneously fill the rest of the water into the cup.
 You might need a second person to do this so you can press down on the coffee grounds uninterrupted.

 - The coffee is ready to drink as is, but you may wish to sweeten the flavor with cream, sugar, or milk.

 As we’ve discussed on the blog before, Turkish coffee is a specialty brew that should be made using finely ground coffee and a cezve, which is a type of unique pouring vessel.

 Since you’re supposed to make Turkish coffee over the stovetop rather than in a coffee machine, it’s the perfect caffeinated brew to prepare in a situation where you don’t have a coffeemaker.

 You should really invest in a cezve for authenticity.
 A cezve is a copper pot with a wider bottom.
 Searching for a Turkish coffee pot online should make it easy to track one down.

 You’ll also need granulated sugar, Turkish coffee grounds (or a grinder to finely grind coffee grounds), and cold filtered water.